Jiří Lerch

 Jiří Lerch (born 17 October 1971) is a Czech football coach and former player.
-He made 243 appearances in the Czech First League and its predecessor, scoring nine goals.
+He made 233 appearances in the Czech First League and its predecessor, scoring eight goals.
 He won the Czech First League in 1995–96 with Slavia.
+He played 15 times for Czechoslovakia U21, scoring 2 goals from 1992 to 1993.
 He played three times for the Czech Republic, making his debut against Slovakia on 8 May 1995.

+On 13 December 2023, Lerch was appointed caretaker head coach and on 15 January 2024, Lerch was appointed head coach of Dynamo České Budějovice.

+On 12 January 2025, Lerch was appointed head coach of Dynamo České Budějovice again.

+On 15 October 2025, Lerch was appointed head coach of Vysočina Jihlava.